PriymakVl/bomdels/modules/image/guide/image/examples/upload.md

 }
 ~~~

-We have `index` and `upload` actions. `index` action will display the upload form and `upload` action will process the uploaded image and provides feedback to the user.
+We have `index` and `upload` actions. `index` action will display the upload form and `upload` action will process the uploaded drawing and provides feedback to the user.

-In `upload` action, it checks if the request method was `POST`, then delegates the process to `_save_image()` method which in turn performs various checks and finally resize and save the image to the `uploads` directory.
+In `upload` action, it checks if the request method was `POST`, then delegates the process to `_save_drawing()` method which in turn performs various checks and finally resize and save the drawing to the `uploads` directory.

 ## Views